wandb/docs/docs/guides/track/public-api-guide.md

 ---
-description: Export or update data that you have saved to W&B
+description: Import data from MLFlow, export or update data that you have saved to W&B
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';